-Candidates for the B.A. in the English Department can receive a designation on their transcripts of departmental honors by successfully completing a program of three courses as part of their major: ENGL 395, 495 and a senior honors thesis (ENGL 496).
+Candidates for the B.A. in English can receive a designation on their transcripts of departmental honors by successfully completing a program of three course: ENGL 395, ENGL 495 and the writing of a senior honors thesis (ENGL 491 or ENGL 496), only two of which may count toward the 40 units required for the major.
 Admission to the program is granted by the director in the fall semester of a student's junior year and requires a minimum GPA of 3.0 overall and 3.5 in English courses.
-For additional information, please contact a departmental advisor.
+Students are advised that if they wish to study overseas, they should plan to do so before starting the honors program and will need to make arrangements to apply for the program if they are overseas in the fall semester of the junior year.
+For additional information, contact a departmental advisor or the director of undergraduate studies.